Cyclone Amphan: Narendra Modi announces Rs 1,000 crore as immediate relief for West Bengal

 The announcement came after Modi conducted an aerial survey of the damage caused by the cyclone in West Bengal and Odisha.
 He was accompanied by West Bengal Chief Minister Mamata Banerjee and Governor Jagdeep Dhankhar.

 “To ensure minimum loss, the state and central governments have worked together,” Modi said.
 “However, we couldn’t save around 70 lives and we do feel sad about it.
 We are with them at this hour of grief.”

 The prime minister said Rs 2 lakh would be given to the next of kin of the victims and Rs 50,000 each to those with injuries.
+A team will be sent by the Centre to conduct a detailed survey of the destruction, he added.

 The Centre will address all aspects related to rehabilitation and reconstruction in the state, Modi said.
 “We all want West Bengal to move ahead,” he added.
 “The Centre will always stand with West Bengal in these testing times.”